Oghma-Infinium/Apostasy/Documentation/FAQ.md

 ***Cause***: Known bug with [Skyrim Outfit System](https://www.nexusmods.com/skyrimspecialedition/mods/151890).

 ***Fix***: Temporarily disable the mod in the [MCM menu](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md#in-game-mcm-options).

+### Crash in Whiterun

+***Cause***: This is a weird issue that we haven't fully solved, but we think its probably due to corrupted waterfall meshes during installation.
+We do not know why these meshes get corrupted during install process as there is no issue on developer end.

+***Possible fix***: Delete mod `Apostasy - Assorted Asset Edits`   and rerun Wabbajack installer.
+Proper fix is likely not coming until Update 4.0, which is a full rebuild of the list (no ETA).

 ### Wheeler.dll Crash!
 > [!NOTE]